Outdoor Wood Furnace Pros and Cons: Is it Right for You?

 Outdoor furnaces work best with well-seasoned wood.
 But well seasoned wood needs time.
 Wood with over 25% water content can be burned but will cause creosote buildup that will make it necessary to clean more often.
 To get wood properly seasoned it needs to be given the proper amount of time based on its properties.
 While some wood can properly season within a year, others can take much longer.
 The only way to be sure is to test the wood with a moisture meter. (which comes with your furnace).

 Proper storage of wood both while it is seasoning and after takes space.
 For seasoning wood, the stack needs to have airflow around it to keep the wood drying.
 Ideally, your space will keep the wood out of the rain and snow as standing moisture makes places for rot and mould to occur.

 Of course, you can choose to buy your wood from a local and still save money but if you want to do it yourself it will need some investment.
 Felling trees, splitting, and moving wood requires extra tools like chainsaws and log-splitters.
 These extra tools can be simple – like an axe and splitting block – or you can get fancy – like a hydraulic log splitter.
 Whatever way you choose to do it you will need some experience and muscle to get the wood you need for the winter.

 The HeatMasterss Advantage

-We offer innovative features that save you time and avoid the hassle.
 The HeatMasterss team is continually finding ways to improve our outdoor furnaces so you can live in comfort and freedom.
 Our outdoor furnaces come with automatically adjusting controls that help achieve longer burn times, reduce creosote, and give optimal performance in all conditions.
 We designed our EZ Clean Handle to make it easy to keep the heat exchange tubes clean so you don’t have to think about any extra tools.
-The HeatMasterss G Series is approved for installation in a garage or outbuilding so you don’t have to brave the weather.
+The HeatMasterss G Series is also approved for installation in a garage or outbuilding so you don’t have to brave the weather.